 The Company has available an operating line of credit of \$20,000.
 Borrowings under the operating line of credit are due on demand and bear interest at prime plus 2.5% per annum and are secured by a general security agreement.
-As at March 31, 2013, the Company had a balance outstanding of \$Nil (December 31, 2012 - \$Nil) on this line of credit.
+For the period ended June 30, 2013, the Company had a balance outstanding of \$Nil (December 31, 2012 - \$Nil) on this line of credit.